prolificjones82/Redbubble-API/README.md

 ##KNOWN ISSUES

-1: NO ITEMS IN COLLECIONS
+- NO ITEMS IN COLLECIONS

 Your list of collections will show up fine.
 But when you click into the collection it is empty.
 This is due to they type of thumbnail you have for you item previews in you collection.

---- RESOLUTION
+*RESOLUTION
 Go to your Redbubble page, click the profile tab.
 Hover over each of the collections that have the issue, you will see a red box with a cog icon.
 Click this and a pop up open with your collection settings.
 In the thumbnails drop down choose any option EXCEPT CROPPED or UNCROPPED.
-The items will now show in your collections via the API.
+The items will now show in your collections via the API.*